ChronoSheets/ChronoSheets-CSharp-Client/docs/TasksApi.md

 <a name="tasksgettaskbyid"></a>
 # **TasksGetTaskById**
-> CsApiApiResponseTimesheetTask TasksGetTaskById (int? taskId, string xChronosheetsAuth)
+> CSApiResponseTimesheetTask TasksGetTaskById (int? taskId, string xChronosheetsAuth)

 Get a particular task by id